 Damage Cap for DTCA

-If the government is sued and found to be at fault, the damages awarded can’t exceed $300,000 for any claims arising from a single occurrence, unless the government has purchased liability insurance in excess of $300,000.
+If the government is sued and found to be at fault, the damages awarded can’t exceed $300,000 for any claims arising from a single occurrence unless the government has purchased liability insurance over $300,000.
 The government can also settle claims in accordance with procedures set by its governing body.

 Sex Abuse Exception